Alex7Li/ProgrammingContests/Tests/README.md

 # Guide To Automated Testing

 ***!IMPORTANT!
-All of your code should be written in the CLion directory, and you run the test from the CLion/Tests directory***
+All of your code should be written in the root directory, and you run the test from the /Tests directory***
 ## Running Basic Tests
 To run tests, you need a file to test call it to_test.cpp.
 Then, populate the Input folder with your test cases.